About Us

 Ownership & Management

-The Herd Reserve, part of a the Philip Herd Private Nature Reserve declared under the Protected Areas Act, is a partnership between the landowners – the ZZ2 group of companies and the Limpopo Valley Conservancy (Terblanchehoek Game Farms Pty Ltd) – and the provincial conservation authority, the Limpopo Department of Economic Development, Environment and Tourism, LEDET, and is managed by a dedicated team who share a passion for African wildlife and conservation.
+The new Herd Nature Reserve’s formal establishment under South Africa’s Protected Areas Act, cements an enduring partnership between private landowners – the ZZ2 group of companies and the former Limpopo Valley Conservancy (Terblanchehoek Game Farms Pty Ltd) – and provincial conservation authorities, the Limpopo Department of Economic Development, Environment and Tourism, (LEDET) Protected Areas Directorate.

 Want to know more about our refuge on the banks of the great, grey, greasy Limpopo River all set about with fever-trees…